-Note: In Looped Radial areas, bends entering bottomless handholes shall be permitted to be standard (STD) radius
+Note: Bends entering bottomless handholes shall be permitted to be standard (STD) radius.

 4.3.2 Closed Bottom Handhole

 All penetrations shall be located in the wall knockout areas and performed by core drill.

 End bells shall be PVC Type DB-120 conduit and installed flush with the inside wall of the handhole.